chiefpunk/Gatsby-React-Portfolio-Site/content/about/index.md

   - WordPress
 ---

-Hello!
-I'm Maksim, a front-end developer based in Vladivostok, Russia.
+👏Hello!
+I'm Maksim, a senior front-end developer.

 I enjoy creating things that live on the internet, whether that be websites, applications, or anything in between.
 My goal is to always build products that provide pixel-perfect, performant experiences.